MatthiasDeGisi/WeatherBoy/README.md

 # WeatherBoy
 WeatherBoy is a Discord bot that serves one purpose: fueling a feud between two weather station enthusiasts.
 Invite the bot [here](https://discord.com/api/oauth2/authorize?client_id=1197038110417109122&permissions=414464862272&scope=bot).
 ## Requirements
-The server that this bot runs on requires Python 3.11.
+The server that this bot runs on requires Python 3.11 and Docker is recommended.

 A virtual environment is recommended.
 To install, run:
 `pip install virtualenv`